-8.4.3.2.1 Diode Emulation
+8.4.3.1.1 Diode Emulation

-Diode emulation prevents reverse current through the inductor which requires a lower frequency needed to regulate given a fixed peak inductor current.
+Diode emulation prevents reverse current though the inductor, which requires a lower frequency needed to regulate given a fixed peak inductor current.
 Diode emulation also limits ripple current as frequency is reduced.
 With a fixed peak current, as output current is reduced to zero, frequency must be reduced to near zero to maintain regulation.